google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 - Hash and signature algorithm agility: permitted algorithms are now specified in IANA registries.

-- Changed precertificate format: precertificates are now CMS objects rather than X.509 certificates, which avoids violating the certificate serial number uniqueness requirement in Section 4.1.2.2 of [RFC5280].
+- Precertificate format: precertificates are now CMS objects rather than X.509 certificates, which avoids violating the certificate serial number uniqueness requirement in Section 4.1.2.2 of [RFC5280].

 - Removed precertificate signing certificates and the precertificate poison
   extension: the change of precertificate format means that these are no longer